-3. Show documented evidence of sufficient financial support for the academic year:

-- 4. Provide written proof of negative tuberculin skin test or chest X-ray, diphtheria/tetanus immunizations taken within the last ten years, measles and rubella vaccines taken since January 1, 1968, and polio immunization if the student is under nineteen years of age; - 5.
-Submit official transcripts from each college or university previously attended with a minimum of "C" average; - Fulfill all admission requirements before the deadline designated by the College for international students and receive approval for admission from international admissions advisor.
+- 3. Show documented evidence of sufficient financial support for the academic year; - 4.
+Enroll in the DCCCD F-1 International Student Medical Benefits Plan or provide documentation of adequate health insurance coverage approved by the international admissions advisor through a signed waiver form at the time of registration.
+Insurance benefits must cover the duration of study at the institution. - 5.
+Provide written proof of negative tuberculin skin test or chest X-ray, diphtheria/tetanus immunizations taken within the last ten years, measles and rubella vaccines taken since January 1, 1968, and polio immunization if the student is under nineteen years of age; - 6.
+Submit official transcripts from each college or university previously attended with a minimum of "C" average; - 7.
+Fulfill all admission requirements before the deadline designated by the College for international students and receive approval for admission from international admissions advisor.